gardener/gardener/docs/api-reference/core.md

 <a href="#core.gardener.cloud/v1beta1.NamespacedCloudProfile">NamespacedCloudProfile</a>)
 </p>
 <p>
-<p>NamespacedCloudProfileSpec is the specification of a NamespacedCloudProfile.
+<p>NamespacedCloudProfileSpec is the specification of a NamespacedCloudProfile.</p>
-It must contain exactly one of its defined keys.</p>
 </p>
 <table>
 <thead>